 Education focuses on teaching methodology based on the theory and practice of how people learn.
-It can be studied as part of a teaching qualification or within an Arts degree.
+It can be studied as part of a teaching qualification, early childhood studies or within an Arts degree.

 Education is broadly the study of learning and teaching at all stages of people's lives.
 It includes the history, sociology, philosophy, politics and psychology of education and teacher preparation.